 Dylan Martin, RB, Cookeville- Rushed for 250 yards and scored two touchdowns in a 31-20 win over Cleveland.

 BY THE NUMBERS

-24- Number of winless teams left in the state.
+29- Total number of winless teams in the state this week.

 STEW’S TOP FIVES